LLyaudet/DecimalsRangeRegexpGenerator/README.md

 - a step value that works currently:
     - efficiently for numbers that can be written as 1/b^k, like 100 or 0.01,
-    - more or less efficiently for steps without decimal parts: your mileage may vary but do not expect great results if your step has many significant digits,
+    - more or less efficiently for other steps: your mileage may vary but do not expect great results if your step has many significant digits,
-    - support for decimal part is in progress,
 - allow or not leading zeros,
 - allow or not trailing zeros,
 - a min (positive or zero integer) number of digits before decimal